tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 # 3D Printing?

 I first started off with 3D printing (3DP) a few years ago with the Anet A8 (A8).
-The A8 cheap build-it-yourself type kit, which does the job of 3D printing objects, albeit not at the greatest resolution straight out of the box.
+The A8 is a cheap build-it-yourself type kit, which does the job of 3D printing objects, albeit not at the greatest resolution straight out of the box.

 I have spent numerous hours upgrading, tweaking, fixing and generally tinkering with the A8 and now have it in a condition where is reliable produces prints analogous to the commercially available and professionally calibrated 3D printers, specifically, the Original Prusa i3 MK2 which the A8 is a clone of.